-- 1.8 The Pre-Submission Plan is the opportunity for BcS PC to consult on the proposed policies of the Plan.
-It has reviewed existing national and local planning policies and how they may affect this area.
-It has already sought some local community opinions on local planning issues that the Plan might help address. - 1.9 The contents of this Plan are therefore presented at this Regulation 14 stage to obtain the views of the local community and other organisations on its proposed vision, objectives and land use policies.
-The final version of the Plan will take into account representations received on this version.

-- 1.10 BcS PC requested a screening opinion from WDC in respect of the need to prepare a Strategic Environment Assessment (SEA) under the EU Directive 42/2001 and the 2004 Environmental Assessment of Plans and Programmes Regulations. - 1.11 WDC's screening opinion concluded that there was a requirement for an assessment because the contents of the Plan were likely to lead to significant environmental effects.
-The Sustainability Appraisal (SA) / SEA Scoping Report has been consulted upon and a draft SA/SEA report is published alongside this Pre-Submission Plan for consultation.
-A final SA/SEA will be published alongside the Submission Plan for examination in order to assess how the plan "contributes to the achievement of sustainable development", one of the 'basic conditions' of the 1990 Act and therefore a requirement of the BcS NP.
+- 1.7 The Pre-Submission Plan was the opportunity for BcS PC to consult on the proposed policies of the Plan.
+The contents of the Pre-Submission Plan were presented at the Regulation 14 stage to obtain the views of the local community and other organisations on its proposed vision, objectives and land use policies.
+This final version of the Plan takes into account representations received on the Pre-Submission version. - 1.8 BcS PC requested a screening opinion from WDC in respect of the need to prepare a Strategic Environment Assessment (SEA) under the EU Directive 42/2001 and the 2004 Environmental Assessment of Plans and Programmes Regulations. - 1.9 WDC's screening opinion concluded that there was a requirement for an assessment because the contents of the Plan were likely to lead to significant environmental effects.
+The Sustainability Appraisal (SA) / SEA Scoping Report has been consulted upon and a draft SA/SEA report was published alongside the Pre-Submission Plan for consultation.
+A final SA/SEA is published alongside this Submission Plan for examination in order to assess how the plan "contributes to the achievement of sustainable development", one of the 'basic conditions' of the 1990 Act and therefore a requirement of the BcS NP. - 1.10 Whilst the Neighbourhood Plan falls within the zones of influence of the Chilterns Beechwoods and Ashton Rowant Special Areas of Conservation, Wycombe District Council have concluded in their Screening Opinion (August 2016) that the Neighbourhood Plan is unlikely to have significant environmental effects on any Natura 2000 sites alone or in combination with other plans and projects, and an Appropriate Assessment for the Bledlow-cum-Saunderton Neighbourhood Plan is not required.